ketanchoyal/Our-E-School/README.md

 It uses Firebase FireStore as Database and Firebase Storage.

+### Note: This app is not fully developed, it still has a lot of bugs and I'm still working on it

 #### There are backend firebase functions too written in Typescript for some automation and some functions to make them work with web based project(future proof)

 ## FeatureS